pstroe/chartering-new-realms-2024/chapter1.md

           <seg xml_lang="en">Page: 3</seg>
 ```

-This seems to indicate that giving the custom GPT the gold standard TXT and XML files was the most successful, though more prompting and more attempts did nothing to improve this final output.
+This seems to indicate that giving the custom GPT the gold standard TXT and XML files was the most successful.
+Overall, the custom GPT's content meet the content benchmark of 0.5 two out of three times, though again it did not reach a negative score which would have been indicative of a perfect reproduction of the input.
+Though it must be noted that more prompting and more attempts did nothing to improve this final output.

 Despite the issues with content accuracy and schema adherence, the custom GPTs consistently produced well-formed XMLs.
 The syntax was valid, with correctly closed tags and mostly proper nesting of elements, even when the content within the elements or their attributes was incorrect.
 This demonstrates the GPTs' capability to handle the structural requirements of XML, albeit with challenges in adhering to the specificity of the ParlaMint schema.

 ### GPT-4o
 In its first attempt, GPT-4o produced an XML file that initially adhered to the ParlaMint structure but became disorganized after 40 lines.
 Below is an excerpt from the section containing the speeches in this initial attempt:

 ```{code-cell} xml
 <u who="#House met at 14"><seg xml:lang="en">House Chairperson Ms M G Boroto took the Chair and requested</seg></u>